darkmagic2/Fullstack-note-app/readme.md

 Fullstack Note App
 A fullstack web application built with NestJS (backend), React (frontend), and PostgreSQL (database) to manage notes with tagging and archiving features.
+Prerequisites for Users

+    Ensure users have:
+        Node.js and npm installed (sudo apt install nodejs npm on Debian-based Linux).
+        PostgreSQL running with the correct .env settings.
+    The script assumes the project structure (backend/, frontend/) is intact.

 Features

 Add Notes: Create notes with titles, content, and optional tags.